Feb 20, 2018

 ANNE-MARIE MARGARET THOMAS: Unwitting?
 I'm the one whose idea it was to put the date of Benghazi on the prison uniform.
 I'm not unwitting.
 And I'm not a Russian.
 I'm an American.
 And I decided that I didn't want to vote for Hillary.

-SIMON: I've got an article up here in front of me, and in the indictment they refer to Matt Skilber, who I think is the Hollywood man that I think you talked to, they refer to him as...
+SIMON: I've got an article up here in front of me, and in the indictment they refer to Matt Skiber, who I think is the Hollywood man that you talked to, they refer to him as ...

-ANNE-MARIE MARGARET THOMAS: He was involved at some point and then he said he was going home.
+ANNE-MARIE MARGARET THOMAS: And he was involved to a certain point, and then he said he was going home.

-SIMON: Yeah I'm looking at a document right here that says Matt Skeeber is an invented person.
+SIMON: Yeah I'm looking at a document right here saying that Matt Skiber is an invented person.

-ANNE-MARIE MARGARET THOMAS: I, well maybe that's an invented name, but I, he was a young guy he sounded like what he said he was. maybe he did give me a bogus name.
+ANNE-MARIE MARGARET THOMAS: I—well, maybe that's an invented name, but I—he was a young guy, and he sounded like what he said he was.
+Maybe he did give me a bogus name.

 SIMON: But you don't believe he was working for Russia?

-ANNE-MARIE MARGARET THOMAS: Well I don't know because if he lied about his name, who knows. that's what he told me.
-He said his name was Matt and he was a UCLA student and the email that I had was this Josh, um, Josh Milton.
+ANNE-MARIE MARGARET THOMAS: Well, I don't know, because if he lied about his name, who knows?
+That's what he told me.
+He said his name was Matt and he was a UCLA student.
+And the email that I had was this Josh, Josh Milton.

-SIMON: I'll let you know that, um, Josh Milton they're saying is also a made-up person.
+SIMON: I'll let you know that Josh Milton they're saying is also a made-up person.

-ANNE-MARIE MARGARET THOMAS: No, but I might be wrong. but I'm not always, I'm not usually wrong.
+ANNE-MARIE MARGARET THOMAS: You know, but I might be wrong.
+But I'm not always—I'm not usually wrong.

-HARRY MILLER: I think it's all hilarious, I really do, because it's obvious what happened from what I gather from this is I was the one dealing with the Russians, not Trump.
-How about that one?
+HARRY MILLER: I think it's hilarious, I really do, because then obviously what happened from what I gather from this is I was the one dealing with the Russians, not Trump.
+How about that one? [laughs]

-ANNIE: what do you think about that, how does that make you feel?
+ANNIE: What do you think about that?
+How does it make you feel?

-ANNIE: And what Harry says he understands is what the invisible men on the other end of the phone seem to want is to create a visual stunt that they could then take on a tour.
+ANNIE: And Harry says he understands that what the invisible men on the other end of the phone seemed to want was to create a visual stunt, one that they could then take on the road.

 HARRY MILLER: They wanted me to go to New York.

-ANNIE: Oh wow they wanted you to bring the cage to New York.
+ANNIE: Oh, they did?
+They wanted you to bring the cage to New York?

-HARRY MILLER: I told them I would too, I was not adverse that.
+HARRY MILLER: Yeah, and I told them I would, too.
+I was not adverse to that.

-ANNIE: And the whole thing to him was…It just didn't matter if they were Russians or not.
+ANNIE: And the whole thing to him was it just didn't matter if it were Russians or not.
 But Anne's friend Greg, the guy who played Bill Clinton, he thinks about the whole thing very differently.

 SIMON: So is the feeling almost a sort of guilt?

-SIMON: Well and it sounds like you and Anne have very different interpretations of whether Russia was involved or not...does that get in between your relationship?
+SIMON: Well, and it sounds like you and Anne have very different interpretations of whether Russia was involved or not.
+Does that get between your relationship?

 GREG NORTH: Well, let's see.
 Do I love Annie?
 Yes I do, very very much.
 Do we see eye to eye on everything?
 No we don't.

-ANNIE: Okay good, well we'll make use of that.
+ANNIE: [laughs] Okay, good.
+Well, we'll make use of that.

 ANNIE: Bye bye.